Committee to Defend the Right of All Dentists to Practice Orthodontics & the Legal Defense Fund

-A mission of the IAO is to protect the rights of General Practitioners practicing orthodontics.
+A mission of the IAO is to protect the rights of General Dentist Practitioners performing orthodontics.
 As such the Committee to Defend the Right of All Dentists to Practice Orthodontics and the Legal Defense Fund were created.
 Recently a case was presented that the IAO had to take action on.

 The details are posted below: